-In 2017, Canada celebrated 150 years as a nation–and Canadians gathered in their Capital to join local residents in a year of celebration.
-Ottawa 2017 was tasked with creating 12 full months of big, bold, immersive and moving experiences that would complement national celebrations and annual events and festivals.
+In 2017, Canada celebrated 150 years as a nation.
+Canadians gathered in their Capital to join local residents in a year of celebration.
+Ottawa 2017 created 12 full months of big, bold, immersive and moving experiences that would complement national celebrations and annual events and festivals.
 Big Signature Events animated the entire city, while community celebrations enlivened our neighbourhoods.
 At the same time, transformative legacy projects changed the Capital’s urban landscape.
 The end result: a special year of national pride for all–and significant positive impacts for Ottawa’s tourism sector and the city as whole.
 The city continues to be one of the best places to visit and live in Canada.

 Click here for a monthly weather view: https://www.theweathernetwork.com/ca/monthly/ontario/ottawa